ciscojuan/ciscojuan/README.md

 # 💫 HI,
-I am a Software Engineer focusing on Web development Aplications and Cybersecurity, most of Web projects I developed, had been made on JavaScript technologies such as Angular, React and Node js however, I am keen on to get into another ones.
+I am a Sistem Engineer focusing on Web development Aplications and Cybersecurity, most of Web projects I developed, had been made on JavaScript technologies such as Angular, React and Node js however, I am keen on to get into another ones.
 I liked learning and to being updated on upcoming technologies - 🌱 I’m currently learning **Javascript Technologies**

 ## 🌐 Socials: